 On our way home from the theater after seeing an X-Men movie back in the mid-2000s, Morgen and I kept finding ourselves surrounded by unusually noisy people—in the lobby, on the street corner, in the subway station.
 We were attempting to discuss the film, but we could barely hear each other.
 Every time this happened, I tried to move away to a quieter spot; noise has its place, but when I’m trying to think or carry on a conversation, I prefer relative silence.
 As we reviewed some of the fictional mutants and their super powers, I said, “If I were a mutant, they’d call me Silento.
 My super power would be the ability to create a large bubble of silence all around me.”
 In my book, that beats being able to throw balls of flame or have metal claws pop out of my hands.

 I have always been baffled at the fact that people so frequently go to noisy parties, bars, clubs, and restaurants with the apparent intention of getting to know each other or spend quality time together.
 How is that supposed to work?
 How can you have a worthwhile conversation with someone when you must yell over loud music, not to mention all those other people yelling their own conversations at each other?
 Perhaps my telepathic powers are insufficiently developed, but as an ordinary human, it seems more sensible to me that if you want to talk to someone, you’d go to a place where you can hear and be heard.
-So I was delighted to learn of a relatively recent phenomenon sweeping the world: quiet parties, where the only rule is “no talking.”

 These Go to Zero